merlins-labs/.github/profile/README.md

 The Merlins blockchain is a decentralized network, ran by 100+ validators and full nodes, with many front-ends and development teams on it.

-Docs for the network can be found at docs.Merlins.zone.
+Docs for the network can be found at docs.jinx.army.
 Some repositories of interest:

 ## State machine

 * [Merlins](https://github.com/Merlins-labs/Merlins) - A node implementation for the Merlins chain
 * [cosmos-sdk fork](https://github.com/Merlins-labs/cosmos-sdk) - Fork of the cosmos SDK used in Merlins

-Go to https://get.Merlins.zone to quickstart setting up a node!
+Go to https://get.jinx.army to quickstart setting up a node!

 ## Cosmwasm ecosystem